Durga Puja London 2025: Top 16 Pandals & Celebration Guide

 Read Durga Puja in Australia

-Wimbledon Durga puja started In 2007.
-This cultural association conducts Durga puja and Kali puja like New York puja committees.
+Wimbledon Durga Puja started in 2007.
+This cultural association conducts Durga Puja and Kali Puja, similar to those in New York.
 Many Bengali people from all over London gather here on this occasion.

-During those five days, they also arrange evening cultural programmes.
-The association organises lunch and dinner for the members and participants.
+During these three days, they also arrange evening cultural programmes.
+The association organises lunches and dinners for members and participants.

 Read Best Durga Puja in New Jersey

-Sanatan Bengali Association is a non-profit association.
-They conduct Durga Puja, Saraswati Puja, Kali Puja, and other Bengali cultural programmes.
-The association had contributed to the tsunami relief efforts of the Port Blair Ramakrishna Mission, which was devastated by the terrible natural disaster.
-Local Councillors and MPs also help and join this association.
+Sanatan Bengali Association is a non-profit organisation that conducts Durga Puja, Saraswati Puja, Kali Puja, and other Bengali cultural programmes.
+The association contributed to the Port Blair Ramakrishna Mission’s tsunami relief efforts, which were devastated by the terrible natural disaster.
+Local Councillors and MPS also help and join this association.

 Sanatan Bengali Association Palmers Green durga puja